-State Farm is reportedly a company with strong customer service.
-They offer multiple truck policies in all 50 states but doesn’t offer any online quotes.
+State Farm has a reputation for strong customer service.
+They offer multiple truck policies in all 50 states but don’t offer any online quotes.
 State Farm is a reliable name in the insurance industry.

 United Specialty currently operates in California, Wyoming, Arizona, Idaho, Oregon, New Mexico, Texas, Utah, Nevada, and Washington.
 They provide coverage for auto liability, cargo, and physical damage.
 United Specialty doesn’t offer online quotes.

 Renegade insurance is one of the prominent insurance agencies offering trucking policies at the lowest rates in 2021.
 The company offers 24-hour customer service, DOT & Compliance Audit Assistance, services in 48 states, and a massive 20% discount on truck insurance policies.

 Available in every state, OOIDA specializes in owner-operator insurance policies.
 They claim to offer a complete range of coverage for your motor carrier with no hidden renewal terms.
 They offer competitive rates as well.